DataJunction/dj/docs/content/0.1.0/docs/getting-started/requesting-sql.md

 # Requesting SQL

-DJ can generate SQL for one or more metrics with a set of compatible filters and dimensions to group by.
+DJ can generate SQL for one or more metrics with a set of compatible filters and dimensions.

-## SQL for Single Metric
+## SQL for a Single Metric

-Note that the `engine_name` and `engine_version` fields are not required.

 {{< tabs "retrieving sql" >}}
 {{< tab "curl" >}}